idahdam/ScholarParser---1.0/README.md

 py mainWindow.py
 ```
 5. Tedapat file bernama `exampleFile.txt` yang merupakan file untuk melakukan pengetesan.
 Log yang terjadi pada aplikasi akan terlihat pada terminal.
 Done.

+## Things to be done:
+1. Multithreading
+2. GUI Fixing
+3. Other scholar API addition

+## Interested on contributing?
+Just fork it and let me know how you do it!